Healthcare

 Documentation, operations, and regulation at once

 Administrative load grows faster than staffing in many networks.
-The same AMA work found that 57 percent of respondents ranked addressing administrative burdens through automation as the single biggest opportunity for AI as workforce pressure continues.
+The same AMA work found that 57 percent of respondents ranked addressing administrative burdens through automation as the single biggest opportunity for AI.
+Prior authorization alone accounts for an estimated 34 hours per physician per week in some specialties, and CMS value-based care models are tying reimbursement to quality metrics that manual workflows cannot sustain.

 Healthcare regulation adds layers beyond typical enterprise IT.
-HIPAA, state privacy rules, payer policies, and specialty accreditation criteria all influence what you can deploy, how you log access, and how you prove safety over time.
+HIPAA Security and Privacy Rules, 42 CFR Part 2 for behavioral health, state-specific consent laws, payer-specific prior auth requirements, and Joint Commission accreditation criteria all influence what you can deploy, how you log access, and how you prove safety under audit.

 AI applications in healthcare